heiglandreas/UTCDateTime/README.md

 Calls to ```setTimeZone``` will be ignored, all other calls will be executed just as before.
 The only difference will be, that no matter what you put into the DateTime-Objects, it will always contain the UTC-representation of your date.
 And there is no way to change that.

+These classes also introduce some more Formating-constants.
+Have a look at the source for more information

 ## Licence

 This code is licensed under the MIT-License.

+## Contributing

+Contributions are always welcome.
+Fork the repo, do whatever you like and open a pull request!